2026 Tax Year · Canadian Realtors

 April 30, 2026 · GST/HST annual return (December year-end)

-Rules every Canadian realtor should know
+Rules that apply to every Canadian realtor

 You pay tax 4 times per year, not once